The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Stability Analysis

-In this subsection we discuss the results of the theory of symmetric hyperbolic systems required to discuss the nonlinear stability of perturbations of a reference solution to \emph{the Einstein-scalar field system with flat spatial sections} ---i.e. $k=0$.
-The analysis carried out in the previous sections shows that the Cauchy problem for these nonlinear perturbations takes the form
+In this section, we show how well-known results from the theory of nonlinear symmetric hyperbolic systems can be generalised and applied to the analysis of the asymptotic exponential decay of nonlinear perturbations of the flat FLRW reference solution to the Einstein-nonlinear scalar field system.
+From the analysis carried out in the previous sections, we consider the initial-value problem for the nonlinear perturbations of the form